dbkblk/rand_website/pages/features/index.md

 <hr>
 # Technical features
 <center><img src="{{ site.url }}/images/feat_technical.jpg"></center>
-<center>Civilization IV is powered by C++, Python and XML.</center>
+<center><i>Civilization IV</i> is powered by C++, Python and XML.</center>
 **Savegame compatibility**
-: Created by the C2C mod team, a reliable algorithm ensure savegame compatibility after updates.
+: Created by the _C2C mod team_, a reliable algorithm ensure savegame compatibility after updates.
 Your savegame will be forever compatible with past and future releases.

 <br>
 **Increased game performance**
-: Created by the C2C mod team, the graphics paging option allow to virtually remove all MAF errors seen in Beyond the Sword and other heavy mods, and dramatically increase graphical performance on latter games.
+: Created by the _C2C mod team_, the graphics paging option allow to virtually remove all MAF errors seen in Beyond the Sword and other heavy mods, and dramatically increase graphical performance on latter games.